federicobelotti/verman/README.md

 > Installation via package manager is a WIP.

-To use `verman` locally, you need to clone the repository and link it using `npm`.
+To use `verman` locally, you need to clone the repository, build the project and link it using `npm`.

 1.  **Clone the repository:**